Limestone College – Gaffney, South Carolina

 Winnie Davis Hall

-Josh Crotzer, Limestone’s Director of Communications, found the below photo of Winnie Davis Hall (dated 2004) in the college’s files.
+Josh Crotzer, Limestone’s Director of Communications, found the photo of Winnie Davis Hall (dated 2004) at the bottom of the page in the college’s files.
 Completed in 1904, the structure is named after the daughter of Confederate president Jefferson Davis.
 Its original purpose was to promote the study of Southern history and literature.

 Josh writes, “Winnie Davis Hall of History, often called the crown jewel of the Limestone College campus, is illuminated by a Cherokee County sunset.
 The violet glow provides a deceiving visual warmth to the 110-year old building’s exterior, a stark and ironic contrast to the cold and empty darkness that had resided inside for over 30 years.
 Closed to students and the public since 1976, Winnie Davis Hall is currently under renovation and upon completion will be home to a history and arts museum as well as state-of-art classrooms, all while retaining her unique and historic architecture and aesthetics.”

 Limestone College Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Limestone College, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!